primetang/sparsenet-win/README.md

 >> load IMAGES
 ```

 This will bring in a matrix of 10 images, each 512x512 (it is a 512^2 x 10 array).
-This consumes about 20 Meg, so hopefully you have enough memory.
+This consumes about 20 M, so hopefully you have enough memory.
 To make your own training dataset, see the instructions in the file `make-your-own-images`.

 The next step is to define a matrix of basis functions, For example, to learn 64 bases on 8x8 patches, define A as follows: